-At December 31, 2020, we had outstanding bank debt, net of cash balances on hand, of \$9.8 million and approximately \$22 million of borrowing capacity under our existing credit facility.
-During 2020, our outstanding bank debt, net of cash balances on hand, declined by approximately \$13 million, despite \$10 million of term-loan borrowings to support our AmberLeaf acquisition.
-This reduction in debt was reflective of net cash flows provided by operating activities.
-Reductions in operating working capital levels provided \$7.3 million of cash, of which \$4.6 million was related to the COVID-19 payroll tax deferment program. (see Note 8 for further details).
+At December 31, 2021, we had outstanding bank debt, net of cash balances on hand, of \$6.5 million and approximately \$32.4 million of borrowing capacity under our existing credit facility.
+During 2021, our outstanding bank debt, net of cash balances on hand, declined by approximately \$3.3 million, despite investments in operating working capital of \$12 million and capital expenditures of \$1.9 million - largely due to facility upgrades to our Chennai delivery center and upgrades to our IT Systems environment.
+The increase in operating working capital levels reflected higher revenues in 2021 and the repayment of \$2.3 million related to the COVID-19 payroll tax deferment program.
+(See Note 8 for further details).

 Historically, we have funded our business needs with cash generation from operating activities.
 In the data and analytics services and IT staffing services industries, investment in operating working capital levels (defined as current assets excluding cash and cash equivalents minus current liabilities, excluding short-term borrowings) is a significant use of cash.
 Controlling our operating working capital levels by closely managing our accounts receivable balance is an important element of cash preservation.
-Our accounts receivable "days sales outstanding" measurement ("DSO") was 60-days at year-end 2020 and 55-days at year-end 2019.
-The higher DSO measurement in 2020 reflected some cash conversion disruptions due to the COVID-19 pandemic.
+Our accounts receivable "days sales outstanding" measurement ("DSO") was 61-days at year-end 2021 and 60-days at year-end 2020.
+The slightly higher DSO measurement in 2021 is due to a higher DSO measurement in our solution-based data and analytics business.
+As data and analytics revenues increase as a percentage of total revenues, we would expect a natural increase in our overall DSO measurement.

-Cash provided by operating activities, our cash and cash equivalent balances on hand at December 31, 2020 and current availability under our existing credit facility are expected to be adequate to fund our business needs over the next 12 months, absent any acquisition-related activities.
+Cash provided by operating activities, our cash and cash equivalent balances on hand at December 31, 2021 and current availability under our existing credit facility are expected to be adequate to fund our business needs over the next 12 months, absent any major acquisition-related activities.